Find out what equipment you need to pack when you embark on a ski or snowboard instructor course with EA Ski and Snowboard Training.

 Click To Download Your Free Instructor Guide Here

-What Equipment do I Need to Pack on a Ski or Snowboard Instructor Course?
+What Equipment do I Need to Pack on a Ski or Snowboard Instructor Training Course?

 To get the most from your ski and snowboard internship or instructor course we recommend you use gear and equipment that is right for you.
 The following is a general guide.
 If you already have ski or snowboard gear then bring this with you.
 If you don’t then in most cases we recommend purchasing these items when you arrive in resort.
 Please check with us beforehand and contact us if you have any questions about requirements or a particular product.